-- Heat the large frying pan over medium-high heat.
+- In the large frying pan, melt the butter over medium-high heat.

 - In the glass pie dish, add the eggs, egg whites, and milk and whisk well.

-- Dip each slice in the egg batter and pierce with a fork a few times.
+- Dip the bread slices in the egg batter and pierce with a fork 2-3 times.

 - Repeat this process until the bread is well saturated.